 On 20 March 2020 St Mary’s was one of thousands of schools in the UK to close its physical school gates to students, other than those children of key workers, in an unprecedented response to the government’s, and the whole country’s, fight against COVID-19.

-As one door shuts, another one opens, however, and the following Monday the school’s virtual gates opened as one of the oldest schools in Cambridgeshire became near fully online.
+As one door shuts, another one opens, however, and the following Monday the school’s virtual gates opened as one of the oldest schools in Cambridgeshire switched to its remote learning provision.
 Students continued to take part in discussions and group work, had face time with teaching staff as well as independent study and research.
 Following the first week of teaching a survey was sent to parents and students to get their initial feedback and the response was uplifting in such a challenging time.

 From quality of teaching and leadership, to communication, academic challenge and pupil well-being, the survey reveals high levels of parental satisfaction across the board.